News / Analysis

 With med-makers halting trials, relief programmes winding down and COVID resurgences all over the globe, US indices continued down yesterday led by the NASDAQ at -0.8%.

 The USD is up a fraction after Producer inflation pleasingly increased by 0.4% MoM in September, pulling the yearly quote out of contraction, bringing the cumulative debt to $3 tn in 2020 so far.

 Vice Fed Head Randal Quarles yesterday said the US recovery was stronger than anticipated, half the jobs loft having been since regained.
-Vice head Clarida added that GDP would not return to pre-COVID levels within less than a year.
+Vice head Clarida added that GDP would not The benefit one receives on an investment. to pre-COVID levels within less than a year.
 Meanwhile, Treasury Secretary Mnuchin told reporters that a new stimulus bill before November 3 elections was doubtful.

-Congress’ budget office revealed that the federal budget deficit had tripled to $200 bn during the month of August.
+Congress’ budget office revealed that the federal budget A trade balance that is negative as a result of cost (imports, on the national level) being greater ... had tripled to $200 bn during the month of August.